-Our downstream and other industrials sector performance has improved in 2011 as compared to 2010.
-However, downstream market participants still appear cautious with respect to major capital spending in refining because of international refining capacity additions, higher crude oil prices and relatively low margins relative to longer term historical levels.
-We believe there will be increased turnaround activity by our major customers in our U.S. refining end market in 2012 and 2013 due to customers' delays in routine turnaround activity for maintenance and repair.
-Our chemical and general industrials sector increased approximately 5% in 2011 compared to 2010, due to an increase in general economic activity, and growth in maintenance and capital projects activity.
-Internationally, where our business is heavily weighted toward the downstream sector, excluding the impact of the acquisition of MRC SPF, we have seen an improvement of 3% in revenues in 2011 as compared to 2010 due to a modest recovery in capital and operating expenditures in Europe during 2011.
-The impact of the European debt crisis on general economic conditions and the impact on energy consumption and the downstream sector are uncertain.
+Our downstream and other industrials sector performance has improved in the first nine months of 2011 as compared to the same period in 2010.
+However, downstream market participants still appear cautious with respect to major capital spending in refining because of international refining capacity additions, higher crude oil prices and relatively low margins.
+We believe there will be increased turnaround activity by our major customers in our U.S. refining end market in 2012 and 2013 due to such customers' delays in routine turnaround activity for maintenance and repair.
+Our chemical and general industrials sector increased approximately 10% in the first nine months of 2011 compared to the first nine months of 2010, due to improved maintenance and small capital projects activity.
+Internationally, where our business is heavily weighted toward the downstream sector, we have seen an improvement of 21% in revenues for the first nine months of 2011 as compared to the first nine months of 2010 due to a modest recovery in capital and operating expenditures in Europe during 2011.

 We determine backlog by the amount of unshipped third-party customer orders, either specific or general in nature (including orders held under pipe programs), which the customer may revise or cancel in certain instances.
 There can be no assurance that the backlog amounts will be ultimately realized as revenue, or that we will earn a profit on the backlog of orders.
-Our backlog at December 31, 2011 was \$823 million, including \$693 million in our North American segment and \$130 million in our International segment.
-In total, this backlog represents year over year growth of 41%, which we believe is a relatively good general indicator of overall activity for MRC.
+Our backlog at September 30, 2011 was \$928 million, including \$806 million in our North American segment and \$122 million in our International segment.
+In total, this backlog represents year over year growth of 42%, which we believe is a relatively good general indicator of overall activity for MRC.